 Don’t just take our word for it: Outfunnel is the #1 top rated app overall and in the Email Marketing category in Pipedrive’s App Marketplace.

 B. Email sequences to “warm” leads – these are drip campaign tools that integrate well with Pipedrive, helping you nurture interested leads

 What’s the difference between “cold” and “warm” email sequences?
 It boils down to the consent of the receiver.
 If you sign up to Outfunnel, for example, you will get our welcome email, which is designed to walk you through our product.
 You already know the context, and you opted-in, so we can be honest and straightforward with you.

 The emails can be ‘marketing-focused’ – and they can be tailored to be responsive to actions you might have taken on the site, pages you may have visited and so on.

 Let’s take a look at the email tools available in the Pipedrive Marketplace.
-At the time of writing, there are 17 tools available.
+There are nearly 30 tools of them.
 Here are some of the tools that have been well-reviewed by their users:

-Outfunnel (that’s us!) – help your sales team get better information via Pipedrive-Mailchimp two-way sync and website visitor tracking
+1. Outfunnel (that’s us!) – help your sales team get better information because email marketing is tightly integrated with Pipedrive

 - Free for 14 days